 WARNING: In some operations, the work clamp assembly may interfere with the operation of the blade guard assembly.
 Always make sure there is no interference with the blade guard prior to beginning any cutting operation to reduce the risk of serious personal injury.

 To install the work clamp:

-- Place the shaft of the work clamp in either hole on the saw table base. - Rotate the knob on the work clamp to move it in or out as needed or press the quick release lever for faster positioning.
+- Place the shaft of the work clamp in either hole on the saw table base. - Rotate the knob on the work clamp to move it in or out as needed.